applecidera/dreamr/README.md

 * ways to explore and expierence the dreams of others
 * the ability to modify and curate their own dreams

-Since posts can be a multitude of content types, conditionals had to be included within each post to ensure that the correct formatting would occure, utlimately resulting in a seamless experience for the end-user.
+Since posts can be a multitude of content types, conditionals had to be included within each post to ensure that the correct formatting would occur, utlimately resulting in a seamless experience for the end-user.
 ```
 return (
   <div key={post.id} className="post-container">